yash-tatvic/amplitude-dev-center/docs/data/destinations/extole-event-streaming.md

 description: Send Amplitude events to Extole campaigns automatically with just a few clicks.
 ---

-!!!beta
+!!!info "This integration is managed by Extole"

-    This feature is in open beta and is in active development.
     Contact your Extole Client Success Manager or the [Extole support team](mailto:support@extole.com) for support with this integration.

 [Extole](https://www.extole.com/) is the Customer-Led Growth platform.
 With Extole, marketers fight skyrocketing paid media costs by turning their customers into a primary vehicle for acquisition, awareness, and activation.
 With Extole's SaaS platform and experts, marketers launch programs such as refer-a-friend, friends & family, and challenges, personalized to behavioral segments.
 Customer-Led Growth drives revenue and generates an important and unique source of first-party data.